 Being an egg donor does require you to have a clear pap and STI screening within the past year.
 All other healthcare costs are financed by the recipients.
 Once approved to donate, you will also be given an expense account to cover various costs such as contraception (birth control), pap smear, and all local travel which is within 35 miles of where you live.

-The egg donor will be paid $7,000 or MORE for her time as a donor.
+Most egg donors will be paid $9,000 -$12,000 for their time as an egg donor.
+A donor can donate up to 6 times so on average, a donor could be compensated around $63,000 for helping 6 families.
 The compensation is sent via direct deposit or mailed to the donor’s house once she (the egg donor) has completed retrieval and returned all additional medications to the doctor.

 The egg donor’s kindness and generosity is much valued.
 All of our recipients believe that the compensation does not completely signify how thankful they are for an egg donor, but they do understand it helps to make sure you are paid for your efforts and time away from your family, school, and work.